Polyfrost/Hytils-Reborn/README.md

 - **Notify When Blocks Run Out** - Pings you via a sound when your blocks are running out.
 - **Middle Waypoint Beacon in MiniWalls** - Adds a beacon at (0,0) when your MiniWither is dead in MiniWalls.
 - **Hide Arcade Cosmetics** - Hide Arcade Cosmetics in Hypixel.
-- **Colored Beds** - Make beds a different color depending on the team they are on.
-- **Height Overlay** - Make blocks that are in the Hypixel height limit a different color.
+- **Height Overlay** - Make blocks that are at the height limit a different color in BedWars and The Bridge.
+- **Height Overlay Minimum Build Limit** - Enable the height overlay for blocks that are at the minimum build limit.
 - **Hide Actionbar in Dropper** - Hide the Actionbar in Dropper.
 - **Mute Hurt Sounds in Dropper** - Mute the sounds of other players failing in Dropper.
 - **Lower Render Distance in Sumo** - Lowers render distance to your desired value in Sumo Duels.
 - **Hide Duels Cosmetics** - Hide Duels Cosmetics in Hypixel.
-- **Mute Housing Music** - Prevent the Housing songs from being heard.
 - **Hide Actionbar in Housing** - Hide the Actionbar in Housing.
 - **Pit Lag Reducer** - Hide entities at spawn while you are in the PVP area.
 - **Remove Non-NPCs in SkyBlock** - Remove entities that are not NPCs in SkyBlock.